prathusa/MD5_Hash_Cracker/README.md

 Once I cleaned up all of the bugs, I ran the cracker for multiple sample hashes to test for correctness and get timing data.
 All data comes from the GTX 1080 provided by WACC on Euler.
+The sustained hash rate of this algorithm is **915 Mh/s**.
 The y-axis of the graph is logarithmic to better represent the relationship between String and Time.

 ![image](https://github.com/prathusa/MD5_Hash_Cracker/blob/main/MD5%20Brute%20Force%20Timings.png)